centiservice/mats3_site/_docs/B-Intro-02-mats-flow-initiation.md

 So, in the [previous chapter](/docs/message-oriented-rpc) we saw how an Endpoint could be constructed.
 However, an Endpoint picks up messages that arrives on its incoming queue.
-Granted, other endpoints might put messages there, but this is turtles all the way down: Someone got to _start_ such a _Mats Flow_?
+Granted, other endpoints might put messages there, but this is turtles all the way down: Someone has got to _start_ these _Mats Flows_.

 ## MatsInitiator

-There is basically two distinct situations here: Asynchronous/"Batch" initiation, and synchronous/interactive invocations.
-However, both of these employ the concept of initiation, that is, starting a Mats Flow from "the outside" of the Mats fabric.
+So we need a way, from the "outside" of the Mats Fabric, to put a message on the incoming queue of a Mats Endpoint.
+This is called initiation, and you need a `MatsInitiator` to produce and send such initiation messages.
+A `MatsInitiator` is gotten from the `MatsFactory`, the typical way is using the method `getDefaultInitiator()`.
+This is a thread-safe entity, and you are not supposed to get an initiator for every new message you send - you get it, and keep it around, using it for all your initiation needs, from multiple threads.
+In a Spring context, you'd stick it in the context and inject it where you need it.

 ### Send